aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/convert-emf-to-svg-aspose-imaging-java/_index.md

 #### License Acquisition Steps

-- **Free Trial**: Start with a free trial to explore features.
+- **Free Trial** – start with a trial to explore features.
-- **Temporary License**: Obtain a temporary license for full access during evaluation.
+- **Temporary License** – obtain a temporary license for full access during evaluation.
-- **Purchase**: Consider purchasing if you need long-term use.
+- **Purchase** – consider purchasing for long‑term use.

 Once downloaded and installed, initialize Aspose.Imaging in your project.
 This step ensures that all necessary components are ready for image processing tasks.

-## Implementation Guide

-Let's break down the process of converting an EMF image to SVG using Aspose.Imaging for Java.
+## How to Convert EMF to SVG Using Aspose.Imaging for Java

-### Load and Process an EMF Image

-This feature demonstrates loading an EMF image, setting up rasterization options, and saving it as SVG with text as shapes enabled or disabled.
+Below is a step‑by‑step walkthrough that shows exactly **how to convert emf** files to SVG, including the option to **set text as shapes**.

-#### Step 1: Loading the EMF Image
+### Step 1: Load the EMF Image

 First, load your EMF file from a specified directory:

 ```java
 String inputFilePath = YOUR_DOCUMENT_DIRECTORY + "Picture1.emf";
 Image.load(inputFilePath);
 ```

 *Why?* Loading the image prepares it for processing and ensures that all elements are accessible.

-#### Step 2: Setting Up Rasterization Options
+### Step 2: Configure Rasterization Options

-Configure rasterization options to control how the EMF is processed:
+Set up rasterization options to control how the EMF is processed:

 ```java
 EmfRasterizationOptions emfRasterizationOptions = new EmfRasterizationOptions();
 emfRasterizationOptions.setBackgroundColor(Color.getWhite());
 emfRasterizationOptions.setPageWidth(800); // Example width, replace with actual dimensions if needed
 emfRasterizationOptions.setPageHeight(600); // Example height, replace with actual dimensions if needed
 ```

 *Why?* These settings define the background color and size of the output image, ensuring it meets your specifications.

-#### Step 3: Saving as SVG
+### Step 3: Save as SVG – Text as Shapes Enabled

-Save the processed image as an SVG.
-You can choose to render text as shapes:

-**With Text as Shapes Enabled**
+If you want the text in the SVG to be rendered as vector shapes (useful for preserving exact appearance), enable the option:

 ```java
 String outputFilePath1 = YOUR_OUTPUT_DIRECTORY + "TextAsShapes_out.svg";
 SvgOptions svgOptions1 = new SvgOptions();